Isotropix/r2c/Readme.md

 $ mkdir build
 ```

-Then you can create a `build.sh` with the following content:
+Then you can create a `build.sh` file with the following content:

 ```sh
 # go to our build folder